Saturday, January 13, 2024

 When we moved into the house over a decade ago, I immediately started plans for the kitchen.
 I planned initially to retrofit the existing cabinets to get the aesthetic I wanted but eventually decided to get custom cabinets and repurpose the kitchen cabinets for use in the garage as my workshop (stay tuned for a post on the garage).

 Kitchen "before" pictures.
-The peninsula and does ceiling always bothered us.
-It never function how we needed it to.
+The peninsula and dropped ceiling always bothered us.
+It never functioned how we needed it to.

 Preliminary drawings for planning out retrofit of existing cabinets.
 Would have saved money but also wouldn't have been quite what we wanted in terms of aesthetic or function.